ROILTechnology/ROIL_info/terms.md

 database/s (including any replicas or sharded storage) from which ROIL serves to users, through its Service, representations of data obtained by ROIL from Feeds.

+For feeds cooresponding to YouTube.com channels, an additional "Enhanced w/ embed" display style is available (and is the default setting).
+This display style is like the "Enhanced" setting (described above), but also licenses and directs ROIL to play videos of that feed within ROIL, using an embedded video player.

 ## Groups